 On the other hand, soft skills are the bread and butter of the customer service field.
 They are much more general and highly transferable between different positions (and even professions).
 It’s crucial to research the job posting and list only the soft skills that you actually possess and that are tightly related to the position.

 A good mix of hard and soft skills is invaluable on a customer service resume.
-A work experience section is perfect for highlighting some of them, as are a resume summary and resume objective.
+A work experience section is perfect for highlighting some of them.
+Consider the following example:

 List of Skills Relevant to Customer Service